 The use of cellular phones and other wireless devices is permitted in Grace Hospital, except where indicated.

 In accordance with City of Winnipeg Outdoor Smoking By-Law No. 62/2011 and WRHA policy, Grace Hospital is a smoke free facility.

 Smoking is not permitted anywhere on the property of Grace Hospital, including all entryways, grounds and parking areas.

-Copies of the newspaper are available for purchase in the Gift Shop and in newspaper boxes located outside of the Admitting Area.
+Newspapers are available for purchase in the Gift Shop and in newspaper boxes located outside of the main front entrance.